S0-SA2-0763

 Step-by-Step

-Let's say you have a simple map of a village in Punjab and you want to find the school.
+Let's say you have a map of a park and want to find the swings.

 ---

-2. Now, find the map key, usually in a corner of the map.
+Step 2: Find the 'Map Key' or 'Legend' box, usually in a corner of the map.

 ---